 What images pop into your head when you hear the words Vacation Bible School?
 Do you have fond memories, or are you wondering what is VBS?
 VBS stands for Vacation Bible School, and it is a summer church outreach focused on giving kids a fun and creative place to learn about the Bible and to build relationships with churches and other kids in the area.

-If VBS has been a great experience for you as a child or adult (or both!), you are probably smiling.
+has been a great experience for you as a child or adult (or both!), you are probably smiling.
 Some may think of VBS as “old school” or not an event for your style of ministry.
 You might think VBS is OK, but you feel pressure because you need an event that sets your church apart from others in your area.

 What Is the Purpose of VBS?